-The total pension liability at December 31, 2017 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability at December 31, 2019 actuarial valuation was determined using the following actuarial assumptions:

 Valuation Timing Actuarially determined contributions rates are calculated on a calendar year basis as of December 31, two years prior to the end of the fiscal year in which the contributions are reported.
 Actuarial Cost Method Entry Age Normal Amortization Method: Straight-line amortization over Expected Working Life Asset Valuation Method Smoothing period, 5 years.
-Recognition method, non-asymptotic.
+Recognition method, non- asymptotic.
 Corridor, none.
-Inflation 2.75% Salary Increases 3.25% Investment Rate of Return 8.10% Cost of Living Adjustments Cost-of living adjustments for Coryell County are not considered to be substantively automatic under GASB 68.
+Inflation 2.75% Salary Increases 4.9% average over career Investment Rate of Return 8.10% Cost of Living Adjustments Cost-of living adjustments for Coryell County are not considered to be substantively automatic under GASB 68.
 Therefore, no assumption for future cost-of-living adjustment included in the GASB calculations.
 No assumption for future cost-of-living adjustments is included in the funding valuation.

-The actuarial assumptions that determined the total pension liability as of December 31, 2017 were based on the results of an actuarial experience study for the period January 1, 2013 to December 31, 2016.
-The assumptions and methods are the same as used in the prior valuation.
+The actuarial assumptions that determined the total pension liability as of December 31, 2019 were based on the results of an actuarial experience study for the period January 1, 2013 to December 31, 2016, except where required to be different by GASB 68.